Tesla Model 3 (GEN1)

 There is only one roof option for this model.

-The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
-This glass is tinted to protect against heat from the sun.
+The standard roof includes a large panoramic glass roof extending from the front to the rear.
+The glass is tinted to protect against heat from the sun.

-The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
+The windows from the B-pillar and back are tinted, which improves privacy and reduces glare and heat from the sun.

 Tesla Model 3 (GEN1)